gpkash/5eOSRD/Characterizations/Classes/Wizard/Wizard.md

 ### Spellbook

-At 1st level, you have a [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] containing six 1st- level [[wizard spells]] of your choice.
-Your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] is the repository of the [[wizard spells]] you know, except your cantrips, which are fixed in your mind.
+At 1st level, you have a [[Spellbook]] containing six 1st- level [[wizard spells]] of your choice.
+Your [[Spellbook]] is the repository of the [[wizard spells]] you know, except your cantrips, which are fixed in your mind.

 >**Your Spellbook**
 >
->The spells that you add to your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
+>The spells that you add to your [[Spellbook]] as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other spells during your adventures.
 You could discover a spell recorded on a scroll in an evil wizard's chest, for example, or in a dusty tome in an ancient library.
 >
 >***Copying a Spell into the Book***.
-When you find a wizard spell of 1st level or higher, you can add it to your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] if it is of a spell level you can prepare and if you can spare the time to decipher and copy it.
+When you find a wizard spell of 1st level or higher, you can add it to your [[Spellbook]] if it is of a spell level you can prepare and if you can spare the time to decipher and copy it.
 >
->Copying that spell into your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] involves reproducing the basic form of the spell, then deciphering the unique system of notation used by the wizard who wrote it.
-You must practice the spell until you understand the sounds or gestures required, then transcribe it into your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] using your own notation.
+>Copying that spell into your [[Spellbook]] involves reproducing the basic form of the spell, then deciphering the unique system of notation used by the wizard who wrote it.
+You must practice the spell until you understand the sounds or gestures required, then transcribe it into your [[Spellbook]] using your own notation.
 >
 >For each level of the spell, the process takes 2 hours and costs 50 gp.
 The cost represents material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.
 Once you have spent this time and money, you can prepare the spell just like your other spells.